trev/bearcal/README.md

 **Default:** booked
 `dontTrackStates : ["booked"]`

+### API Methods
+#### getJSON()
+Returns the current calendar start in JSON format.
+Each half day of the currently loaded calendar is returned.
+So if you have 12 months loaded, this method will return 365x2 objects defining each half day of the year.

+#### getJSONByStates(states, range=false)
+Accepts 2 arguments:
+`states` must be of type Array containing strings matching the states you want to get `range` is an optional argument.
+If set to true, getJSONbyStates will return the start and end of each range ignoring the inbetween dates.

+From the console (will return the unavailable and booked states grouped by date range):

+    $('.bearcal').data('BearCal').getJSONByStates(['unavailable', 'booked'], true);

 ### Events
 #### beforebuild
-Triggers before the calendar gets generated
+Triggers before the calendar gets generated **Returns:** `event`

 #### datePicked
-Triggers when a date is picked (datePicker mode)
+Triggers when a date is picked (datePicker mode) **Returns:** `event` and `data` object:

+    data.elem       // The actual clicked DOM element data.date       // The clicked date
+    data.parentElem // The calendar itself
+    data.inputElem  // The DOM element (usually input) that the calendar is tied to

 #### startDateSet
-Trigger when an start date is set (Interactive mode)
+Trigger when an start date is set (Interactive mode) **Returns:** `event` and `startDate`

 #### endDateSet
-Trigger when an end date is set (Interactive mode)
+Trigger when an end date is set (Interactive mode) **Returns:** `event` and `endDate`

 ## Usage